PyCapsuleMethods

 Returns an error if this capsule is not valid.

-Obtains a reference to the value of this capsule.
+Obtains a reference dereferenced from the pointer of this capsule, without checking its name.

 §Safety